 Karen Cox, PhD, RN, FACHE, FAAN

-Dr. Cox is also the current President of the American Academy of Nursing (2017-2019) and a Fellow in the American College of Health Care Executives.
-She holds an associate degree in nursing from Excelsior College, a bachelor’s in nursing degree from the University of Kansas and a master’s and PhD in nursing from the University of Missouri –Kansas City.
+Dr. Cox is a fellow and past president of the American Academy of Nursing and a fellow in the American College of Health Care Executives.
+She holds a bachelor’s degree in nursing from the University of Kansas and master’s and PhD degrees in nursing from the University of Missouri, Kansas City.

 Cox, K. with Sanderson, C., & Hollinger-Smith, L. (2021).
 Developing a Social Determinants of Learning ™ Framework: A Case Study.
 Nursing Education Perspectives, 42(4), 205-211 https://journals.lww.com/neponline/Fulltext/2021/07000/Developing_a_Social_Determinants_of_Learning_.3.aspx

 Cox, K. with Sanderson, C., & Disch, J. (2020).
 Virtual nursing, virtual learning.
 Nurse Leader, 18(2), 134–138. https://doi.org/10.1016/j.mnl.2019.12.005

 Cox, K. Commentary: Making vaccine education a critical part of the patient conversation.
 (2019, July 15).
 Modern Healthcare. https://www.modernhealthcare.com/opinion-editorial/commentary-making-vaccine-education-critical-part-patient-conversation

 Cox K, Rising maternal morbidity, mortality rates in the US.
 (2018).
 NBNA News (Fall), 18–19. https://www.nbna.org/files/NBNA_FALL_2019_FINAL.pdf

 Cox, K. Global maternal mortality rate declines—except in America.
 (2018).
 Nursing Outlook, 66(5), 428–429. https://doi.org/10.1016/j.outlook.2018.08.001